karthikeyan456/karthikeyan456/README.md

 - Hi, I’m Karthikeyan AS
-- Student at PSG Institute of Technology and Applied Research
+- Student at PSG Institute of Technology and Applied Research, Coimbatore
 - I’m interested in Programming.
 - I’m currently learning Python.